 The frame and hardware on a retractable awning are self-lubricating and don’t require a lot of maintenance.
 However, it’s a good practice to look at the metal parts at the start of the season when you will be using them.

-• Lubricate the moving parts with a dry silicone spray lubricant, so you get optimal function in the moving parts with quiet operation.
-If you hear odd noises when opening or closing your retractable awning, try lubrication first before calling in a service call because this will most likely solve the problem.
+- Lubricate the moving parts with a dry silicone spray lubricant, so you get optimal function in the moving parts with quiet operation.
+If you hear odd noises when opening or closing your retractable awning, try lubrication first before calling in a service call, because this will most likely solve the problem.

 Fabric Awnings: To Buy Or Not To Buy

 Fabric awnings have a metal framework with a piece of fabric on the top to block out sunlight and heat from overhead on your patio, porch, or deck.
-Fabric-topped awnings may be fixed or retractable so you can open and close them.
-You can ensure simplicity of use by purchasing a motorized retractable e awning, so just one touch of a button opens, closes, and adjusts it for you.
-Fabric awnings should be closed in bad weather to protect them from damage.
-You can choose a model with wind and rain sensors on it/ so that it will automatically close and protect your awning when the rain is hard or the wind is high.
+Fabric-topped awnings may be fixed or retractable, so you can open and close them.
+You can ensure simplicity of use by purchasing a motorized retractable awning, so just one touch of a button opens, closes, and adjusts it for you.

 Stationary awnings stay open at all times.
-They are usually made of metal and are designed to stay open in all types of weather conditions including strong winds and rain storms.
+They are usually made of metal and are designed to stay open in all types of weather conditions, including strong winds and rainstorms.

-Sunbrella retractable awnings are the most versatile type of shading solution you can purchase for your home to install over a patio, deck, or porch for cooling shade in the hot summer months.
+Retractable awnings are the most versatile type of shading solution you can purchase for your home to install over a patio, deck, or porch for cooling shade in the hot summer months.

 Conclusion

 Awnings with a fabric cover are a great investment for any home.
-They reduce your energy consumption in the warm months and block sun and heat from the windows and doors under the awning.
-They also preserve your outdoor furniture better by being in the shade and can allow you to spend more time outside all year long while being comfortable.
+They reduce your energy consumption in the warm months and block the sun and heat from the windows and doors under the awning.
+They also preserve your outdoor furniture better by being in the shade, and can allow you to spend more time outside all year long while being comfortable.

 Contact us at AAA Awnings as your premier awning specialist store in California for a FREE in-home estimate for the highest quality retractable awnings with the most options possible!